-1 Click Start, All Programs, and VAIO Status Monitor.
+- 1 Click Start, All Programs, and VAIO Control Center.
+The VAIO Control Center window appears. - 2 Double-click System Information and VAIO Status Monitor.
 The VAIO Status Monitor window appears.

 You can change the settings for certain items in the VAIO Status Monitor window.
 To change the settings, select the desired item and click Settings.